tj/axon/Readme.md

 multipart messages by framing the "identity" first, the delimiter second, and then the actual message body.

-__Note:__ This will probably change due to the awkwardness of handling your own delimeters.
+__Note:__ This will probably change due to the awkwardness of handling your own delimiters.

 client.js
 ```js